SalvatoreCervone/backup-database/README.md

 http://127.0.0.1:8000/backups
 ```
  you have a list of your backup of your driver connection.

-In this view you have information of backup and one button for delete a backup
+In this view you have information of backup and :
+one button for delete a single backup
+one button for lunch all backups